 "Avoid Common Errors" sections in both the lesson notes related to teaching the content and later in Guided Practice offer the teacher insight in identifying common errors made by students.
 These notes guide the teacher to point out or to remind students of mathematical processes to use during practice but do not provide questions or prompts to get students to understand their own mistakes.
-For example, in Module 7, teachers "remind students to multiply or divide both terms of a ratio by the same number to find equivalent ratios.
-Point out that multiplying and dividing only one term does not produce an equivalent ratio."
-This strategy is reiterated in reference to Guided Practice exercises 1 and 2, which have students completing tables to find equivalent ratios.
-In Module 14, as students graph on the coordinate plane, teacher notes provide insight that "students may give incorrect coordinates for a point because they transposed the x- and y-coordinates.
-Remind students that the x-coordinate is the first number in an ordered pair."
-Later in this same module, the teacher notes suggest, "if students have difficulty determining whether a relationship is additive or multiplicative remind them that in a multiplicative relationship the graph will pass through the origin, but in an additive relationship the graph will not pass through the origin."
+For example, in Module 1, the teacher guide warns teachers that "since both rational numbers in Example 1 have the same sign, students may incorrectly assume that the first addend determines the direction to move on the number line.
+Remind students that the first addend determines where to start on the number line."
+In addition, this strategy is reiterated in Guided Practice exercises 1-6, which have students use number lines to find sums of rational numbers.
+In Module 7, teacher notes provide insight that "some students may not understand that each pair of values in the table must fit the linear relationship between time and distance remaining.
+Choosing consecutive whole numbers for the time will allow them to quickly verify that each pair of consecutive distances differs by 50 and will allow them to find any miscalculations."
+Later, in Module 10, the teacher notes suggest, "Some students might try to use the slant height in an attempt to calculate the area of the base.
+Make sure students understand that the area of the base is given in the total surface area and need not be calculated."
 While there are multiple opportunities to anticipate student responses, there are no strategies to combat any misconceptions other than within the Avoid Common Errors section.
 Also, some inexperienced teachers might struggle with guiding students through problem-solving if they are always pointing out the common misconception straight away and not allowing students to determine errors on their own.

-2.5 Materials include a cohesive, year-long plan for students to develop fluency in an integrated way.

-- Materials include teacher guidance and support for conducting fluency practice as appropriate for the concept development and grade. - Materials include a year-long plan for building fluency as appropriate for the concept development and grade. - Materials integrate fluency at appropriate times and with purpose as students progress in conceptual understanding. - Materials include scaffolds and supports for teachers to differentiate fluency development for all learners.
+- 2.5 Materials include cohesive, year-long plan for students to develop fluency in an integrated way. - Materials include teacher guidance and support for conducting fluency practice as appropriate for the concept development and grade. - Materials include a year-long plan for building fluency as appropriate for the concept development and grade. - Materials integrate fluency at appropriate times and with purpose as students progress in conceptual understanding. - Materials include scaffolds and supports for teachers to differentiate fluency development for all learners.